 1. Digital Products Should Be Accessible by Default.

-👎False.
+?False.
 Apple and Google, two of the biggest tech giants, do not apply accessibility profiles by default.
-On their platforms, a person who has a disability has the option to set their own preferences.
-This makes logical sense because people who have disabilities do not all have the same needs.
-Creating a platform that automatically loads an accessibility mode by default won’t suit the many requirements of the intended consumers, and may inconvenience consumers who aren’t disabled.
+On their platforms, a person with a disability has the option to set their own preferences.
+This makes logical sense because people with disabilities do not all have the same needs.
+Creating a platform that automatically loads an accessibility mode by default won’t suit the diverse requirements of the intended consumers, and may inconvenience consumers who don’t need it.

 At Equally AI, we take into account the specific needs of our community.
 We have different profiles for our beneficiaries’ individual preferences and needs, ensuring that they can have customized and seamless experiences when and how they want to.
 Just like Apple and Google, you will only need to set it once.

 ➡️ Claim Your Free Trial: Explore Equally AI’s Accessibility Profiles

 2. Automated Web Accessibility Solutions Can’t Detect Changes That Harm the Accessibility Experience.